k0mp1ex/where-are-you/README.md

 ---

 - Can I uninstall it mid playthrough?
 - It's not recomended, but you can.
-What I recommend is reset stored data (Mod's MCM > System > Reset data), disable the mod (Mod's MCM > System > Mod enabled), load the game, make a new save, clean the new save on Resaver and load the cleaned save on game.
+What I recommend is reset stored data (Mod's MCM > System > Reset data), disable the mod (Mod's MCM > System > Mod enabled), disable "Keep tracking in the background" too (to avoid store data in background), make a new save, clean the new save on Resaver and load the cleaned save on game.

 ---